-The 2015 Chrysler 200 comes standard with a four-cylinder engine that critics think provides adequate power but is louder than rival four-cylinder engines.
-Critics prefer the 200’s available V6 because they say it has potent acceleration and a growling exhaust sound.
-All 200 models come with a nine-speed automatic transmission that reviewers say shifts smoothly but is a little slow to downshift during hard acceleration and sometimes has trouble finding the right gear.
+Test drivers find the 2015 Chrysler 200's standard four-cylinder engine noisier than competitors' but say it delivers reasonable power.
+They prefer the optional V6 for its quick acceleration and full-bodied exhaust sound.
+All Chrysler 200 engines are mated to a nine-speed automatic transmission that critics say occasionally has trouble finding the right gear and can be slow to downshift during hard acceleration, though generally they find it smooth-shifting.
 According to the EPA, the four-cylinder 200 gets 23/36 mpg city/highway, which is on par for the class, while the V6 model gets 19/32 mpg, which is slightly less than V6-powered rivals’ fuel economy.
 Reviewers say the 200 is reasonably nimble for a midsize car.
 Most write that the 200’s steering is precise, though a few think the steering is a bit numb.
 The Chrysler 200 receives praise for its powerful brakes and compliant ride over uneven pavement.

-Reviewers say the 2015 Chrysler 200 has top-quality interior materials and one of the most stylish cabins in the class.
-The Chrysler 200 has a very large trunk for the class, and test drivers say the 200 has comfortable front seats, though they note that the rear seat is cramped.
-Automotive journalists write that the 200’s Uconnect infotainment system is easy to use, and some say it’s the best in the class.
+Automotive writers say the Chrysler 200's stylish cabin is made of high-end materials and exceeds rivals’ interiors.
+They add that the trunk is exceptionally large for the class.
+Critics find the front seats supportive, but they say the rear seat is tight.
+Some say the 200's easy-to-use Uconnect infotainment system is the best in the class.
 Standard features in the 2015 Chrysler 200 include proximity key, a four-speaker audio system, a USB input and Chrysler’s Uconnect infotainment system.
 Available features include leather upholstery, front seats that are heated, ventilated and power-adjustable, dual-zone automatic climate control, a dual-pane panoramic sunroof, adaptive cruise control with stop and go functionality, a nine-speaker audio system, satellite radio, Bluetooth, Wi-Fi hot spot capability, an upgraded Uconnect system with a 5-inch touch screen and a Uconnect system with navigation and an 8.4-inch touch screen.
 Other available features include a rearview camera, rear parking sensors, forward collision warning with full automatic braking, blind spot monitoring, rear cross path monitoring, lane departure warning with lane keep assist, parallel park assist and perpendicular park assist.

 - "The 2015 Chrysler 200 is Chrysler's pivotal moment.
 It's their Sammy-joins-Van-Halen, Dylan-goes-electric, Rachel-marries-Ross moment.
 Why?
 Because the 200 is so good that it will forever change the way you think of Chrysler and will have you questioning the features, prominence and performance of every other midsized sedan on the road, even the Kia Optima." -- AutoTrader